कोटमसर गुफा

 1951 discovered by tribals who were hunting a porcupine and followed it inside the cave.

-1958 discovered by geographer Shankar Prasad Tiwari.
+1958 explored by geographer Shankar Prasad Tiwari.

 2011 additional chamber discovered and explored.